The main WCB-Alberta website and its online applications use

 If the worker purchased minimum personal coverage: The rate is set based on the minimum personal coverage amount.

-If the worker purchased personal coverage up to or equal to the guaranteed coverage amount: The rate is set based on the actual personal coverage amount purchased.
+If the worker purchased personal coverage up to or equal to the guaranteed coverage amount (GCA): The rate is set based on the actual personal coverage amount purchased (i.e., compensation rate is set on the lower of the amount of coverage purchased or the GCA amount).
+Proof of earnings is not required to set the rate.

 If the worker purchased personal coverage over the guaranteed coverage amount: A provisional rateThe provisional rate is a temporary rate that is set to ensure benefits are paid in a timely manner.
 Once the worker’s earnings are verified using their T1 tax return, the rate is adjusted if necessary. is set based on the guaranteed coverage amount for the industry in which the worker was injured until the worker’s earnings and business expenses are confirmed.
 If this demonstrates the worker’s earnings are greater than the guaranteed coverage amount, the rate is adjusted based on the worker’s actual earnings or the purchased personal coverage amount, whichever is less.
 If this demonstrates the worker’s earnings are less than the guaranteed coverage amount, the rate will continue to be based on the guaranteed coverage amount.